Watson Glaser Practice Test & Free Sample Questions [2025]

 • Avoid speculation and additional assumptions

 The last section is Evaluation of Arguments.
+You will be provided with a yes/no question, followed by an argument.
 This tests your ability to distinguish between strong and weak arguments.

 For an argument to be strong, it must be: